mvrequa/HPC-HOL/README.md

     $ cyclecloud locker list
     azure-storage (az://mikeholdemostor/cyclecloud)

 This command shows the shorthand of the storage locker.
-To continue, get the access key to the storage locker in the portal, and run `pogo config`.
+To continue, get the **access key to the storage locker in the portal**, and run `pogo config`.

 ```bash
 $ pogo config